 The FLSA makes it illegal to ship goods across state lines that were made in violation of minimum wage, overtime pay, child labor, or other special minimum wage requirements.

-How To Spot Wage and Hour Violations
+How To Spot Wage and Hour Violations in California

 Wage and hour violations are common.
 While wage and hour violations can take several forms, the following are some of the more common ones: